ipr-cnrs/openmanage/README.md

 * Start dataeng service to be able to use OpenManage applications (omreport, omconfig,…).
 * Install and enable web interface on https://<ip_address>:1311 if requested.
 * Fix idrac7's executable permissions.
-* Fix libssl error RAC1170.
+* Fix libssl error RAC1170 (until Debian Stretch or Ubuntu Xenial).
 * Set up symlinks to be able to run apps from $PATH.

 ## Development